 - 14. I started school in Mossvale in Paisley.
 Everything was new to me.
 People were going to school with lunch boxes and fruit.
 I had never seen fruit before.
 I started stealing food from the other kids because I was so hungry. - 15.
 My older brother went to a different school from me and went by bus.
 He was only seven years old and had to travel on the bus on his own.
 I was only five and had to walk about 1 1⁄2 miles to school on my own. - 16.
 I got to the point that I no longer wanted to go to school and I had developed a fascination with lorries.
 I used to go into Woolworths and steal broken biscuits.
 The staff there seemed to know what I was doing but must have felt sorry for me and didn't stop me. - 17.
 One day I broke into a sports car and stole some money when I was about five.
 I was caught and taken to Mill Street Police Office in Paisley.
 That was actually quite a nice experience but then they took me home. - 18.
-My dad had a car accident and was in bed.
+My dad had had a car accident and was in bed.
 He told me to get a ruler out of his tool-box and told me to bend over.
 I told him to fuck off.
 Instead of being angry he just smiled and didn't hit me.
 I have no recollection of my dad ever hitting me. - 19.
 When I was six I was taken to see a child psychologist named Mr Brown who used to put wires on my head and get me to do various tasks.
 I'm not sure why I was taken to see him but, looking back, I thought it was quite barbaric putting wires on my head.
 I have no recollection of social workers ever getting involved with our family during these years. - 20.
-It was about 1972 when we moved to Gallowhill, Paisley.
-It was such a change.
-It was a nicer house with hot water and a garden in which we could run wild.
-My sister was born 1972.
-I was about seven when we moved there and was in a wee world of my own.
-I was stealing a lot.
+It was about 1972 when we moved to provide the second seco